emfis/thesis/README.md

 # Jeremiasz Mozgwa - thesis

+## Aplication specification:

+Aplication is a combination of frontend (Client side) and backend (Server side).
+Both of them cointain features functionalities as follows:

 Client Side:
 - Basic user authentification and authorisation. (with possibility to relinquish it to any backend authorisation service in the future)
 - Login and Logout functionality